buraglio/resume/Nick-Buraglio-Resume.md

 #### Principle Network and Security Architect, ForwardingPlane, LLC 1998 - Present

-Provide consultation, design, and strategic input for data center and service provider networks.
+- Provide consultation, design, and strategic input for data center and service provider networks.

-Specialties include FTTx, Metro networks, community fiber projects, BGP, DNS, security, network analytics including flow data, IDS, capacity planning, IPv6 planning and integration.
+- Specialties include FTTx, Metro networks, community fiber projects, BGP, DNS, security, network analytics including flow data, IDS, capacity planning, IPv6 planning and integration.

-Freelance technical writing and speculation / insight on security and networking industry.
+- Freelance technical writing and speculation / insight on security and networking industry.

-Network Engineer, Planning and Architecture Group, Energy Sciences Network (ESnet) 2013 - Present
+#### Network Engineer, Planning and Architecture Group, Energy Sciences Network (ESnet) 2013 - Present

-Member of a distributed team responsible for all aspects of an international high performance network connecting all US Department of Energy sites and other research and education networks.
+- Member of a distributed team responsible for all aspects of an international high performance network connecting all US Department of Energy sites and other research and education networks.

-Member of the planning and architecture team responsible for strategy and architecture.
+- Member of the planning and architecture team responsible for strategy and architecture.

-Provide prototyping, support, assessment, and expertise for disruptive technologies.
+- Provide prototyping, support, assessment, and expertise for disruptive technologies.

-Act as security strategist for internal and externally facing networking and services.
+- Act as security strategist for internal and externally facing networking and services.

-Guide framework and policy on change management process.
+- Guide framework and policy on change management process.

-Present to community as subject matter expert on various topics including but not limited to IPv6, SDN/SDX, performance analytics, and open perimeter security architectures.
+- Present to community as subject matter expert on various topics including but not limited to IPv6, SDN/SDX, performance analytics, and open perimeter security architectures.

-Manage vendor relationships.
+- Manage vendor relationships.

-Mentor students and junior engineers.
+- Mentor students and junior engineers.

 #### Lead Network Engineer, University of Illinois, ICCN, UC2B, PeoriaNEXT 2008 - 2013

-Team lead and architect for regional optical network connecting all University of Illinois campuses, NCSA, and administrative networks to each other and external resources.
+- Team lead and architect for regional optical network connecting all University of Illinois campuses, NCSA, and administrative networks to each other and external resources.

-Backup optical engineer for the InterCampus Communication Network (ICCN)
+- Backup optical engineer for the InterCampus Communication Network (ICCN)

-Team lead and architect for campus research networking initiatives including Science DMZ architecture and deployment.
+- Team lead and architect for campus research networking initiatives including Science DMZ architecture and deployment.

-Primary engineer, architect and representative for PeoriaNEXT, a layer2/3 hub site for Peoria, IL campuses as well as multiple medical facilities and private industry.
+- Primary engineer, architect and representative for PeoriaNEXT, a layer2/3 hub site for Peoria, IL campuses as well as multiple medical facilities and private industry.

-Networking team lead and primary network architect for UC2B, a BTOP funded fiber to the premises ISP and NATOA broadband project of the year awardee.
+- Networking team lead and primary network architect for UC2B, a BTOP funded fiber to the premises ISP and NATOA broadband project of the year awardee.

-Mentor, provide direction and technical expertise to junior network engineers.
+- Provide direction, technical expertise and mentorship to junior network engineers.

-Guest lecturer for CS security and IT networking and security courses.
+- Guest lecturer for CS security and IT networking and security courses.

 #### SCinet 2003, 2005-2006, 2009, 2011-2012, 2014-2016, 2018-2019

-Participation in SCinet working group in various roles including wireless, routing, network security, SDN, and UNIX services.
+- Participation in SCinet working group in various roles including wireless, routing, network security, SDN, and UNIX services.

-Team lead for SC15 SDN team.
+- Team lead for SC15 SDN team.

-Create, deploy, maintain SDN architecture for SC15 network.
+- Create, deploy, maintain SDN architecture for SC15 network.

-Architect and coordinate 100G SDN QoS scheduling production testbed for SC16 network.
+- Architect and coordinate 100G SDN QoS scheduling production testbed for SC16 network.

-Team Lead for [production heterogenous SDN network](https://noviflow.com/sc18/) (2018)
+- Team Lead for [production heterogenous SDN network](https://noviflow.com/sc18/) (2018)

-Group Lead for Experimental Networks Group (2019)
+- Group Lead for Experimental Networks Group (2019)

 #### Network Engineer, National Center for Supercomputing Applications 2002 - 2008, 2012 - 2013

-Member of a small team responsible for all Layer1 -- Layer3 services.
+- Member of a small team responsible for all Layer1 -- Layer3 services.

-Worked as network engineering liaison and advisor to incident responders and network security team, including management of high capacity Bro IDS systems.
+- Worked as network engineering liaison and advisor to incident responders and network security team, including management of high capacity Bro IDS systems.

-Collaborated with FBI on NCDIR project to assist and train field agents in network security and black hat techniques.
+- Collaborated with FBI on NCDIR project to assist and train field agents in network security and black hat techniques.

-Managed network based UNIX services including DNS, DHCP, RADIUS and NetFlow collectors.
+- Managed network based UNIX services including DNS, DHCP, RADIUS and NetFlow collectors.

-Design and maintain network monitoring infrastructure.
+- Design and maintain network monitoring infrastructure.

 #### Senior Network Engineer, IT Architect, Sol Tec Internet services 2000 - 2002

-Managed all technical teams consisting of full and part time employees including system engineers, network engineers, and help desk professionals.
+- Managed all technical teams consisting of full and part time employees including system engineers, network engineers, and help desk professionals.

-Provided technical leadership and strategy to fast growing regional internet service and early broadband provider.
+- Provided technical leadership and strategy to fast growing regional internet service and early broadband provider.

-Authored and executed a detailed architecture expansion plan that included tripling capacity and relocation of all transit, infrastructure, UNIX, and colocation services.
+- Authored and executed a detailed architecture expansion plan that included tripling capacity and relocation of all transit, infrastructure, UNIX, and colocation services.

-Designed, deployed, and supported extensive broadband services throughout greater central Illinois and southern Chicago areas.
+- Designed, deployed, and supported extensive broadband services throughout greater central Illinois and southern Chicago areas.

-Managed all vendor relationships.
+- Managed all vendor relationships.

 #### Network Analyst, Country Financial 2000-2000

-Tested and evaluated new technologies such as intrusion detection systems, content filtering engines, filtering platforms.
+- Tested and evaluated new technologies such as intrusion detection systems, content filtering engines, filtering platforms.

-Evaluated, installed, and maintained remote access services including dial-up and VPN.
+- Evaluated, installed, and maintained remote access services including dial-up and VPN.

-Jointly maintained firewall, web caching, and network access control appliances.
+- Jointly maintained firewall, web caching, and network access control appliances.

-Provided overlay support to UNIX, security, windows, and networking teams.
+- Provided overlay support to UNIX, security, windows, and networking teams.

-Additional work history available upon request
+- Additional work history available upon request

 ## Education, Certifications, Awards